 Cross Country Time

-Please note that as per the Canada Gazette, Part 1, March 30 2024 a definition of “Cross Country Time” will be added to the CARs, which supersedes the information in this article.
-It is proposed to state that “cross-country flight time is the flight time recorded when a flight follows standard navigation procedures along a pre-planned route to a destination that is at least 25 nautical miles from the point of departure.”
-Transport Canada has clarified through the Gazette Part 1, their reasoning behind this new definition with respect to distance and the exclusion of diversion practice as loggable cross-country time.
-Here is an excerpt from the Gazette:
+Please note that as per the Canada Gazette, Part II, effective December 17 2025 a definition of “Cross Country Time” has been added to the CARs, which supersedes the information in this article.
+CAR 400.01(1) now states that cross country time “means the flight time recorded when a flight follows standard navigation procedures along a pre-planned route to a destination that is at least 25 nautical miles from the point of departure.”

-The following is presented as an archived reference for the use of cross-country time prior to this CARs amendment (effective date TBD) and was originally published in June, 2017.
+The following is presented as an archived reference for the use of cross-country time prior to this CARs amendment, and was originally published in June, 2017.
+At that time, any navigation training exercise (such as a diversion) was generally considered to be “cross country time”.

 When is it Logged?